Ofek2105/fake_root_image_generation/README.md

 This repository provides the code for generating synthetic, high-quality, and fully annotated images of root and root-hair structures.
 These images can be used for training instance segmentation models, minimizing or even eliminating the need for real-world image acquisition and annotation.

-**As described in the upcoming publication: A Novel Approach for Plant Root-Hair Counting and Its Improvement via Image Super-Resolution ** [Link to the paper will be updated soon]
+As described in the upcoming publication: "A Novel Approach for Plant Root-Hair Counting and Its Improvement via Image Super-Resolution" [Link to the paper will be updated soon]

 Examples of synthetic image generation pipline: